neuroidss/lab-governance/README.md

 Above ones are NOT available for part time or during probation time.
  - Travel insurance for business trips (worldwide, basic sport included, charged / day).
 You have to send a notification email to frigyik.marta@mpk.hu and to istvan.kocse@lab.coop at least 5 workday before your trip.
 You have to travel with your insurance plastic card, which you can get from the Admin role.
 Details of the insurance: https://drive.google.com/drive/u/0/folders/0B6JxQVzWxgy4dEJJWGhuRElUZms
  - You can order all the purchase any software and SAAS you need for your work.
-Advising process with Finance is required if the price is over 200 EUR / year.
  - Reimbursement for medicine/doctor's visits for partners who do not have health insurance.

 Devices